Smarter Work HQ

 Weaknesses

-• No email tracking or built-in marketing automation; you'll need separate tools like Brevo or GetResponse
+• No marketing automation, email templates, or lead-capture forms; you'll need separate tools like Brevo or GetResponse

 Feature comparison